ryan-brown/dry-electrics-delegator/README.md

 ### Using docker-compose
 Cloning the repo and running `docker-compose up` should be enough to get the containers to build and services to come up.
 If you make changes to the images in [Dockerfiles](https://github.com/ryan-brown/dry-electrics-delegator/blob/master/Dockerfiles), you may have to run `docker-compose build`.

 If a `database.db` file does not exist, an empty one will be created.
+If using in production, a `FLASK_SECRET` should be exported as an environment variable on the host.

 ### Running Manually
 To create the database: